Preschool Lesson Plan: Format & Ideas [10 Free Templates]

 Keep the schedule flexible

-It’s helpful to maintain a generally consistent schedule because preschoolers feel calmer when anticipating what’s next.
+It’s helpful to maintain a generally consistent schedule because small children feel calmer when anticipating what’s next.
 That being said, if your schedule is too rigid, it’s hard to give children a voice.
 On the other hand, flexible schedules help you incorporate student choice and implement changes when routines are not working.

 Make room for student choices